eljefe303030/Melius/README.md

 4. Setting shadow quality to 'Ultra' will cause crash to desktop (CTD) when in the Outpost Builder, especially with large buildings like the Watchtower. **fixed in 3.3.0**
 5. Sarah and other NPCs have a shadowy block in their hairline.
 Disable the Starfarer's Hairstyles Replacer mod to fix this. **Fixed in 3.3.0**
 6. Added spaceships by the mod Community Spaceship Expansion not having working ladders or exit hatches.
 To fix this, change something in the shipbuilder e.g. add a light or some other small change and it will work as intended. **only affects 3.4.0 BETA***
+7. Mod Preview Spaceship Interior can create a duplicate of the ship you're modifying, save, exit and reload fixes this.

 ## Troubleshooting